Lcbx/BytecodeLang/README.md

 * it can be retrofitted easily (if needed) anyway,
 * frankly, a modern scripted language with manual memory management sounds fun,
 * so why bother?

-### How do you intend to make classes support duck-typing?
-Good question!

-I intend to make objects arrays of values that begin with a pointer to the class it implement.
-The classes themselves will each have a dictionary of functions which will "know" at compile time the offsets of a class instance's members, so a class function should be fast when accessing the object's members.

-Functions with the same signature (name, number of arguments, and also the arguments' types if specified) have the same hash number ; that's the magic that allows duck typing.

-This, however, means there will be a fixed amount of indirection when an outsider function accesses an object's member value since it will not know the correct offset ; the object's members will not be accessible directly (there will be getters and setters functions generated automatically).

 ### What plans do you have once the basic stuff is done ?
 The most important feature to make a language grow would be a good  **import** system : importing scripts from the language will be one of the first priorities.
 The simple way of doing it would be to interpret an imported script (and *not* its' bytecode as the bindings of functions' names and hash would be lost) at the same level as the main script.
 Since the language is not intended to be library-heavy and the compilation will be made in a single pass, there shouldn't be any problem.
 A better way would be to leave some compilation-relevant stuff in a file seprate from the bytecode to allow using it as library.